SignalK/signalk.github.io/_developers/subscription_protocol.md

 > connection the connection causes the above message to be sent, and sending the subscribe messages will have the same
 > effect as described here.

-This can be a large message, especially if `vessel.self` holds many resources, or other data.
+This can be a lot of messages, many you may not need, especially if `vessel.self` has many sensors, or other data sources.
 Generally you will want to subscribe to a much smaller range of data.

 First you will want to unsubscribe from the current default (or you may have already connected with `ws://hostname/signalk/v1/stream?subscribe=none`).
 To unsubscribe all create an `unsubscribe` message and send the message over the websocket connection: